Noah8863/Social-Network-NoSQL/README.md

   ## Quick Description about the project

   This project tracks a users reaction, friends list and post that is all tracked through mongoDB.
-There is no front end for this project but has a fully functional backend
+There is no front end for this project but has a fully functional backend.

   ## How to install the project

   To use this project, please 'git clone' the following repository link:

   https://github.com/Noah8863/Social-Network-NoSQL.git

   ## How to use this project

   Open the application and type in "npm run start" to start the application.
-Once the server is running, open up Insomnia and you'll be able to use all the GET, PUT, POST and DELETE routes for each reaction, friends list and posts
+Once the server is running, open up Insomnia and you'll be able to use all the GET, PUT, POST and DELETE routes for each reaction, friends list and posts.

   ## Walk through videos: